- Sailing boat

-As sailing enthusiasts, we all look for holidays where we can enjoy the natural beauties that this world has to offer.
-The prettiest bays, the most colorful barrier reefs, the lusher vegetation, and the most turquoise waters.
+As sailing enthusiasts, we all look for holidays where we can enjoy the natural beauties this world offers.
+The prettiest bays, the most colourful barrier reefs, the lusher vegetation, and the most turquoise waters.

-It is essential for all of us to take part in shielding our ecosystems and guaranteeing future generations a sustainable life.
+We all need to take part in shielding our ecosystems and guaranteeing future generations a sustainable life.
 On vacations, it's easy to be diverted and commit minor blunders that may not appear to be significant to us but can be hazardous if viewed from a larger perspective.

-As thousands of people schedule sailing trips every year, we should be aware of our behavior and find ways to have a more eco-friendly holiday.
+As thousands of people schedule sailing trips every year, we should be aware of our behaviour and find ways to have a more eco-friendly holiday.
 We put together a list of easy eco-friendly tips that each one of us can follow while sailing.
-Which of them do you usually put into practice?
+Save this article and share it with your crew to make the most out of your sailing holiday!
+Which of them will you put into practice?

 .